-With Volume Licensing for products such as Windows 8, Windows Server 2012, Windows 7, Windows Server 2008 R2, Windows Vista, Windows Server 2008, Microsoft Office 2010, and Office 2013, you must use Volume Activation (VA).
+With Volume Licensing for products such as Windows 8.1, Windows Server 2012 R2, Windows Server 2012 R2 for Embedded Systems, Windows 7, Windows Server 2008 R2, Windows Vista, Windows Server 2008, Microsoft Office 2010, and Office 2013, you must use Volume Activation (VA).
 To activate these products with VA, you can use either a Multiple Activation Key (MAK) or Key Management Service (KMS).

-Volume Activation is a product activation technology used to activate Windows Vista, Windows Server 2008, Windows Server 2008 R2, Windows 7, Office 2010, Windows 8, Windows Server 2012, and Office 2013.
-It is designed to allow Volume Licensing customers to automate the activation process in a way that is transparent to end users.
-Volume Activation applies to systems that are covered under a Volume Licensing program and is used strictly as a tool for activation and is in no way tied to license invoicing or billing.
+Volume Activation is a product activation technology used to activate Windows Vista, Windows Server 2008, Windows Server 2008 R2, Windows 7, Office 2010, Windows 8.1, Windows Server 2012 R2, Windows Server 2012 R2 for Embedded Systems, and Office 2013.
+It enables Volume Licensing customers to automate the activation process in a way that is transparent to end users.
+Volume Activation applies to systems that are covered under a Volume Licensing program and is used strictly as a tool for activation; it is in no way tied to license invoicing or billing.

-Volume Activation provides two different models for completing volume activations.
-The first model is Key Management Service (KMS) and the second is Multiple Activation Key (MAK).
-KMS allows organizations to activate systems within their own network, while MAK activates systems on a one-time basis, using Microsoft’s hosted activation services.
+Volume Activation provides two different models for completing volume activations: Key Management Service (KMS) and Multiple Activation Key (MAK).
+KMS allows organizations to activate systems within their own network.
+MAK activates systems on a one-time basis, using Microsoft’s hosted activation services.
 Customers can use either or both activation methods in their environment.
 The type of key entered in the product determines the activation method.
 There is a third model for completing volume activation called Active Directory-Based activation.
-See Active Directory-Based Activation Overview.
+For more information, see Active Directory-Based Activation Overview.

-If you are planning a Windows deployment of Windows 7, Windows Server 2008 R2, Windows 8, or Windows Server 2012, you probably have the same considerations for Windows as for Office 2013.
+If you are planning a Windows deployment of Windows 7, Windows Server 2008 R2, Windows 8.1, Windows Server 2012 R2, or Windows Server 2012 R2 for Embedded Systems, you probably have the same considerations for Windows as for Office 2013.
 To help determine which activation method to use for Windows, see the Windows Volume Activation Planning Guide.
 Most likely, Office 2013 will use the same method.

 KMS and MAK activation

 The KMS and MAK activation processes for Office 2013 are basically the same as they were for Office 2010, except that the Office 2013 KMS host is not supported on Windows Server 2003.
-The Office 2013 KMS host is supported on Windows Server 2008 R2, Windows 7 VL edition, Windows 8 VL edition, and Windows Server 2012.
+The Office 2013 KMS host is supported on Windows Server 2008 R2, Windows 7 VL edition, Windows 8.1 VL edition, Windows Server 2012 R2, and Windows Server 2012 R2 for Embedded Systems.